giveuper39/giveuper39/README.md

 # 💫 About Me:
-I'm studying on the third year of Saint Petersburg State University. <br>Currently working in VK as IaaS Engineer.
+I'm studying on the fourth year of Saint Petersburg State University. <br>Currently working in VK Tech as Cloud Engineer.

 # 💻 Tech Stack: